pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 6. from an image inside a PDF document
 7. as a copy of another pixmap

 ..
-NOTE:: A number of image formats is supported as input.
+NOTE:: A number of image formats is supported as input for points 3. and 4. above.
 See section :ref:`ImageFiles`.

 Have a look at the **example** section to see some pixmap usage "at work".